-One of the reasons that cause your cat to bloat is making your cat overeat in one sitting.
-You can avoid making excess food available by taking advantage of the automatic cat feeder’s ability to dispense smaller foods.
+One of the reasons that cause your cat to get bloated is making your cat overeat in one sitting.
+You can avoid making excess food available by taking advantage of the automatic cat feeder’s ability to dispense smaller portions.

 4. Allows Complete Personalization

 If you are a cat owner that loves being in control of every detail, a DIY automatic cat feeder will help you get control of your kitty’s eating habits, from portion to eating hours.